frictionlessdata/frictionless-py/docs/extracting-data.md

 ## Header Options

-Header management is a responsibility of "Table Dialect" which will be described below but Table accept a special `headers` argument that plays a role of a high-level helper in setting different header options.
+Header management is a responsibility of "Table Dialect" which is introduced above but `Table` accepts a special `headers` argument that plays a role of a high-level helper in setting different header options.

-It accepts a `False` values indicating that there is no header row:
+It accepts a value of `False` indicating that there is no header row:

 ```python
 from frictionless import Table